Battle of Hanau

-The Battle of Hanau was fought from 30 to 31 October 1813 between Karl Philipp von Wrede's Austro-Bavarian corps and Napoleon's retreating French during the War of the Sixth Coalition.

-Following Napoleon's defeat at the Battle of Leipzig earlier in October, Napoleon began to retreat from Germany into France and relative safety.
-Wrede attempted to block Napoleon’s line of retreat at Hanau on 30 October.
-Napoleon arrived at Hanau with reinforcements and defeated Wrede’s forces.
-On 31 October Hanau was in French control, opening Napoleon’s line of retreat.
+The Battle of Hanau was fought from 30 to 31 October 1813 between Karl Philipp von Wrede's Austro-Bavarian corps and Napoleons retreating French during the War of the Sixth Coalition.
+Following his defeat at the Battle of Leipzig earlier in October, Napoleon began to retreat from Germany into France in relative safety.
+Wrede attempted to block the French line of retreat at Hanau on 30 October.
+Napoleon arrived at Hanau with reinforcements and defeated Wrede's forces.
+On 31 October Hanau was in French control, opening Napoleon's line of retreat.

-The Battle of Hanau was an important tactical victory allowing Napoleon’s depleted army to retreat onto French soil to prepare to face an invasion of France.
+The Battle of Hanau was an important tactical victory allowing Napoleon's depleted army to retreat onto French soil to prepare to face an invasion of France.